 It is also tempting to consider deploying abstract generics as a relatively

-discrete set of tags, whose use would provide a clean
+discrete set of tags, whose use would provide a clean escape hatch from

 a host language, in a way more or less entirely divorced from it.